KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 ### 3.2 The Entropy-Forward Social Field

 SP02 established that our universe is Khaonically expressed — entropy-forward, centropy recessive.
-This expression ratio does not remain abstract at the social level.
+This expression ratio does not remain abstract at the social scale.
 The prevailing social condition operates within the oscillating-to-inverter range of the cognitive gradient (SN02 Phase 2, SN03 §2.3):

 - **Oscillating (⚖):** cognition spanning L₂ through IL₂, with primary activity at L₁ / IL₁.
 Both Soul and Mind dimensions operate at the interface of centropic and entropic fields.
 The most common configuration — and the configuration that conventional neuroscience treats as the normative baseline.
 - **Inverter (🔻):** cognition operating within IL₂–IL₃ (ISS / ISM through IDS / IDM).
 The Soul dimension turns reflexive awareness toward fragmentation; the Mind dimension analyzes for points of structural weakness.
 A lawful function when it operates diagnostically; an entropic function when it operates destructively.